Slicer/teem/src/make/README.txt

 # along with this library; if not, see <https://www.gnu.org/licenses/>.
 #

-(these reflect the simplification of non-CMake building done for Teem v2)
+(these reflect the simplification of non-CMake building done for TeemV2)

 =========================
 User-set environment variables which effect global things: